 Immerse yourself in an artistic community

-Note: studio space is provided to Dual Degree Students in MFA Fine Arts and MA Visual & Critical Studies for four continuous semesters and one summer session in the first two years of their studies.
+Note: studio space is provided to Dual Degree Students in MFA Fine Arts and MA Visual & Critical Studies for four continuous semesters, and the summer session between semesters two and three, in the first two years of their studies.
 In their third and final year, dual degree students are eligible for shared studio space (typically, two students per studio), for their two remaining consecutive semesters, if space is available.

 Tailor your course of study

 The program supports a wide range of interdisciplinary practices, discourses, and histories.
 Individual studio critique, the core curriculum, and a wide range of open electives across fields encourage experimentation and individualized in-depth research.

 Close contact and collaboration with a wide range of visiting artists complements the curricular work done with program faculty.
 Each year, a distinguished artist teaches a month-long Residency Intensive, and the Larry Sultan Visiting Artist Program brings prominent photographers and media artists to give public presentations and engage with students annually.
 Recent visitors have included Judith Butler, Jibade-Khalil Huffman, Shannon Ebner, Lyle Ashton Harris, Mickalene Thomas, An-My Lê, Nairy Baghramian, Ralph Rugoff, Collier Schorr, Tania Bruguera, Deana Lawson, Walid Raad, Thomas Demand, and Kai Althoff.